 Transmedia storytelling uses multiple media platforms to tell a narrative across time to engage specific audiences.
 This course considers essential elements of storytelling; how to design and actively participate across media platforms; essential elements of meta-narratives; and how to create an immersive and inter-active experience for audiences using digital communication tools.
 Students actively engage and create visual and written content for on-line digital communities.
-Prerequisites: EN111 or EN221.
+Prerequisites: EN111 or EN221, and CM217, or permission of instructor.
 4 hours studio.

-CM230+/EN230+ Writing on the Web 3 credits
+CM230/EN230 Writing on the Web 3 credits